Yin-Yin/zodiac-sign-bot/readme.md

 **Input Examples**: "1992", "21", "age 41" "chinese zodiac 1965"; *with context*: "chinese zodiac"

 4. **Horoscope.**
 The bot can give you horoscopes.
 Type "horoscope" to get the horoscope for pisces.
-The horoscopes are fetched from this API: https://github.com/tapasweni-pathak/Horoscope-API ( -http://sandipbgt.com/theastrologer-api/- ).
+The horoscopes are fetched from this API: http://sandipbgt.com/theastrologer-api/ (which fetches horoscopes from https://new.theastrologer.com/).
 **Input Examples**: "horoscope pisces"; *with context*: "horoscope"

 5. **Help**